Freiling87/CCU/CCU/Scratchpad.md

 Winnie - https://discord.com/channels/187414758536773632/646853913273696257/1117896939837587517
 Issue was Loadout Money without a Loader trait.
 ##			Feature Scope
+###			H	Appearance-less
+All work great, but Eyeless copies over to Friend Phone Clone Also, seems like anything will turn them back on, like teleporting.
+So I think deactivating the game object rather than simply its animator might work.
+###			C	Campaign Branching
+Will need tools to:
+- Construct Mutator from options
+- Decompile options from Mutator (name only)
+- Detect Workshop content with specific prefix, destroy broken mutators and make new ones from the data.
+####			C	Mutator Configurator

+####			C	Agent Switches
+New
+####			C	Agent Triggers
+Two big ready-made systems you can catch:
+	Quests.AddBigQuestPoints
+	SkillPoints.AddPoints
+		- These are
+####			C	Level Gates
+New
+####			C	Level Gate Conditions
+####			C	Level Switches
+Track countables via
+	Quests.AddBigQuestPoints
+	SkillPoints.AddPoints
+	Stats.AddToStat
+####			C	Interface issues
+#####				C	Hide Mutators in Player version
+New
+#####				C	Hide Mutators in Pause Screen
+Also see if you can make the list more legible.
+#####				C	Hide Mutators in Home Base
+Hide the mutators except when in leveleditor.
+####			H	Object Switches
+Pending Object Button refactor
 ###			P	Pre-release checks
 ####			Quality Review
 Review all implemented features and fixes: